nodezeroio/nvim/profiles.md

 ## Profile Storage

-All plugins are cloned to `$HOME/.local/share/nodezero.nvim/profiles`
+All plugins are cloned to `$HOME/.local/share/nodezero.nvim/profiles` by default.
+This can be overridden using the `NODEZERO_NVIM_PROFILES_PATH`.

 Only one profile with the same name/path may be specified, if multiples are defined this will result in an error.